lbocciol/ThornadoSQA/README.md

 - InputOutputRelaxationModule: dumps fMatrixOscillations and also attempts to create restart files, although I couldn't quite succeed, so restart doesn't work yet.
-However, since I was trying to set up restarts, this code only works if FileNumber in /Modules/InputOutput/InputOutputModuleHDF.f90 is made public.
+However, since I was trying to set up restarts, the Restart Subroutine compiles only if FileNumber in /Modules/InputOutput/InputOutputModuleHDF.f90 is made public.
-EmAb opacities from weaklib AND the ones calculated in SQA can also be dumped if needed.

 - IntegrationModule: this is basically TimeSteppingCASTRO.f90 with my implicit solver instead of the original one and without any matter feedback.